JamesTheGiblet/my-_jarvis/README.md

 *   **Persistent Knowledge (`knowledge_base.py`):**
     *   Manages the SQLite database for storing operational data, performance metrics, user feedback, and user profiles.

+## Key Dependencies

+Praxis relies on several key external libraries.
+Some of the most important ones include:

+*   **Google Gemini API (`google-generativeai`)**: Powers the core language understanding, reasoning, and conversational capabilities.
+(Details in "LLM-Powered Orchestration").
+*   **feedparser**: Essential for the news fetching skill, allowing Praxis to parse RSS and Atom feeds to retrieve news headlines.
+    *   To install:
+        ```bash
+        pip install feedparser
+        ```
+*   **pyttsx3**: Used for Text-to-Speech (TTS) output, enabling Praxis to speak its responses.
+*   **SpeechRecognition**: Leveraged for Speech-to-Text (STT) input, allowing Praxis to understand voice commands.

+This list can be expanded as more core dependencies are integrated.

 🧪 Path to Evolution (Future Aspirations)